MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/automate-event-driven-retention.md

 - **The period of retention of content can also be an unknown date**.
 For example, with retention labels, you can also base a retention period on when a specific type of event occurs, such as an employee leaving the organization.

 The event triggers the start of the retention period, and all content with a label applied for that type of event get the label's retention actions enforced on them.
 This is called event-based retention.
-To learn more, see [Overview of event-driven retention](event-driven-retention.md).
+To learn more, see [Start retention when an event occurs](event-driven-retention.md).

 ## Set up event-based retention